fabricioFalcao/recipes-app/README.md

 👨‍💻 **What was developed**

-In this project, I develop a recipe app using the latest React ecosystem features: Hooks and Context API!
+In this project, we develop a recipe app using the latest React ecosystem features: Hooks and Context API!
 The app allows users to view, search, filter, favorite, and track the preparation progress of food and drink recipes.

 ⚠️ **The database consist of two distinct APIs: one for food and another for drinks.**